 For more details see http://drupal.org/requirements

-* Ubuntuguide Drupal tips -- simplified instructions for installing Drupal in Ubuntu.
+* Ubuntuguide Drupal tips -- installation tips for installing Drupal 7 in Ubuntu.
 Includes advanced configuration options.

 TurnKey Drupal Appliance

 Some users may prefer to skip manual installation by using the unofficial pre-integrated TurnKey Drupal Appliance based on Ubuntu LTS.